Contrast-Enhanced Gating in GRUs for Robust Low-Data Sequence Learning: Experiments

 \subsection{Gait classification}

-We utilize an accelerometer-based gait dataset from \cite{26} comprising raw acceleration sequences collected from 244 subjects during a 3-minute walking task.
+We utilize an accelerometer-based gait dataset from \cite{ref24} comprising raw acceleration sequences collected from 244 subjects during a 3-minute walking task.
 The dataset provides a robust test application for evaluating recurrent models for classifying dynamic human activities that are sequential in nature.
-The original dataset, although suitable for analysing age-related differences in gait patterns as explored in \cite{26}, does not contain sparsity to specifically assess model resilience within data constraints.
+The original dataset, although suitable for analysing age-related differences in gait patterns as explored in \cite{ref24}, does not contain sufficient sparsity to assess model robustness under missing data conditions within data constraints.
 Since real-world sensor feeds often encounter missing information, we introduce sparsity to simulate this practical challenge.
 Specifically, 20\% of values in the 1024-sample input sequences were randomly zeroed out to induce missing data points across temporal dimensions.
 In the induced sparse dataset, a sharp peak at zero indicates significant conversion of values to a single number, effectively creating sparse sequences.
 With 1460 sequences originally, this process generates 1168 non-sparse and 292 sparse patterns in the final training dataset.
-The incorporation of sparse data simulations allows comprehensive benchmarking of SST-powered GRU models against traditional GRUs in handling sparse temporal inputs.
-Training the model, the experimental setup and model training parameters follow the same as mentioned in \cite{26} with the additional incorporation of SST AF in the classical GRU.
+The incorporation of sparse data simulations allows comprehensive benchmarking of SST-powered GRU models against traditional GRU in handling sparse temporal inputs.
+Training the model, the experimental setup and model training parameters follow the same as mentioned in \cite{ref24} with the additional incorporation of SST activation function in the classical GRU.
 For evaluating the classification performance, widely used evaluation metrics such as accuracy, precision, recall and F1 score were used.
-In addition, receiver operating characteristic (ROC) curves were generated and the area under the curve (AUC) was calculated which will be discussed in detail below.
+In addition, receiver operating characteristic (ROC) curves and the area under the curve (AUC) were generated. \\ [0.1cm] \textbf{Classification performance:} The integration of the proposed SST activation consistently improves GRU performance over the baseline across evaluation metrics as observed in Table \ref{tab:1}.
+GRU-SST achieves a superior test accuracy of 84.3\% compared to classical GRU's 79.8\%.
+Precision increases from 78.9\% to 87.7\% with SST incorporation.
+Further, GRU-SST obtains an AUC of 0.92, substantially superior to the baseline GRU's 0.86 AUC, indicating higher discrimination between classes.
+With consistent gains in accuracy, precision, recall, and AUC, SST demonstrates concrete effectiveness in addressing GRU limitations when learning from sparse temporal data.
+The results validate SST's strengths in transforming classical recurrent models within constraints to boost predictive performance. \\ [0.1cm]